Waboom AI

 Always ask for a change log

-Wiring up your first three scheduled tasks live is one of the bigger unlocks at our Claude Code training.
+Wiring up your first three scheduled tasks live is one of the bigger unlocks you get at our Claude Code training.
 Most operators leave with all five from this post already running on a schedule.

 This is Karol Zieminski's rule and it applies double to scheduled tasks.
 You are not watching the work happen.
 The change log is your audit trail.

-Add this line to every scheduled prompt:
+Add this line to every scheduled prompt you write:

-Also write a what-changed.md noting every file you created,every draft you saved, and any decision you made that I might
+every draft you saved, and any decision you made that I should

 The audit takes 10 seconds.
 The peace of mind is permanent.